powerlim2/Lynda/CSS/learning_css/README.md

 	- You should plan an overall site strategy for style placement

-# How brwosers apply styles
+# How browsers apply styles

 - Search Order: browsers are reading selectors from right to left.
 - Cascade: external styles are applied first, then embedded, then inline.
 And the last rule applied wins.